hsf-training/hsf-training-ssh-webpage/_episodes/02-basics.md

 - "``scp`` can be used to copy files from and to remote computers"
 - "ssh uses host keys to ensure the identity of the server you connect to"
 ---
- After checking the necessary requirements for the desired computer you are connecting to, it is important to make sure all needed software has been downloaded to perform the SSH process.
+ After checking the necessary requirements for the computer you are connecting to, and installing the required software if necessary, you are ready to connect.

  When you connect for the
 first time, SSH will ask you if you know this computer.
 If you type for the first time